SP23-CSCE431/csce431-sprints-stronger-educator/README.md

 - PostgreSQL - 1.1
 - Docker - 4.16.1

-##Documentation
+## Documentation

-Our product and sprint backlog is located in Jira under RPCD Other documentation can be found through our Project Turnover sent directly to the customer
+Our product and sprint backlog is located in Jira: https://red-pandas-chillin-dog.atlassian.net/jira/software/projects/RPCD/boards/1
+Other documentation can be found through our Project Turnover sent directly to the customer

 ## External Dependencies